Top 40+ Drools Interview Questions and Answers

 Ans:

-• Scalability: Design scalable architectures using stateful or stateless Drools sessions to handle concurrent requests, high-throughput data streams, or distributed processing.
+• Design scalable architectures using stateful or stateless Drools sessions to handle concurrent requests, high-throughput data streams, or distributed processing.

 58. How does Drools support rule-based recommendation systems?